Giftbit/Lightrail-API-V2-Docs/docs/checkout.md

 Checkout can be broken into two primary components:

-- line items - the customer's shopping cart
+- line items: the customer's shopping cart
-- payment sources - the customer's methods of payment
+- payment sources: the customer's methods of payment

 #### Line Items
 Line items represent a shopping cart and contain all of the information required for Lightrail to calculate the transaction.
 Below is an example shopping cart with two line items.
 Note, by including the `taxRate`, Lightrail automatically calculates and charges for any tax that must be collected.